reactioncommerce/example-storefront/README.md

     ```
     docker-compose up -d --build
     ```
-    Optionally, if you don't want to start the Reaction Meteor app, you can just run `docker-compose up -d devserver`
+    You'll need to run the full app at least once in order for step 5 to work.
+After this initial run, if you don't want to start the Reaction Meteor app, you can just run `docker-compose up -d devserver`

 5. Generate a Meteor login token
     _This process will be eliminated once we've built out the GraphQL API for authentication_
     - Visit the Reaction Meteor shop [localhost:3000](http://localhost:3000)
     - Open devtools and copy the Meteor.loginToken from `localStorage`.

 6. Setup the Storefront environment
     Navigate to the `reaction-next-starterkit` directory and create a `.env` file.
     ```sh
     cp .env.example .env